The Best Church Communication Software For 2025

 As a communication channel, emails are the least intrusive and so better received.

-Also, since the average person checks their email about 15 times per day, your message has a very high chance of being read.
+Also, since the average person checks their email about 15 times daily, your message has a high chance of being read.

 How can you use it?